Current pachinko-pybind version: 0.4.2

 RL agent (.py)

 Train any model using pachinko_gym (Gymnasium wrapper).
-Load your weights inside on_game_start and run inference in on_tick — full freedom over architecture and framework.
+Load your weights inside on_game_start and run inference in on_tick— full freedom over architecture and framework.

 Installation

-pip install pachinko-sdk
+pip install pachinko-pybind

-pip install pachinko-gym stable-baselines3 sb3-contrib
+pip install "pachinko-pybind[train]"

 Deterministic bots